 The Young Lives datasets from the household and child surveys in 2002 (Round 1), 2006 (Round 2), and 2009 (Round 3) are publicly archived and available to download from the UK Data Service, along with the documentation and questionnaires for each survey round.
 For users in our study countries, they are also available on CD-Rom, on request from the Principal Investigator.

-We have just completed fieldwork for the Round 4 survey (carried out between September 2013 and late February 2014).
-Following data cleaning, we expect to release initial findings in mid-summer 2014, and to archive the data in late-2015.
+We completed fieldwork for the Round 4 survey in early 2014 and have just released preliminary findings.
+Following data cleaning, we expect to archive the data in March 2016.
+The survey documentation is available on the Round 4 documentation page.